 This week I’m concerned about a lot of things with the potential to impact many lives.
 These include politics, poverty, and privilege.
 I’m feeling as if I’ve been punched in the stomach – the Sucker-Punch type that’s unexpected – my gut refuses to relax, my shallow breathing and spinning head make it worse.

 You would think in our culture in the U.S.A. it would be humbling to learn of the death of Supreme Court Justice Ruth Bader Ginsburg, an extraordinary woman who touched so many lives in such significant ways.
 I would think that we would all respect the loss.
 That we would take time to quit in-fighting and come together to talk about how she made things better for all people, but particularly women.
 I would think we’d find ways to work together to keep from slipping into either totalitarianism or anarchy (depending on one’s political perspective).

 Somehow, that is not happening.
-Some people cackle in joy (believing, mistakenly, Justice Ginsburg created Roe v.
-Wade) while others weep inconsolably (believing the court and democracy will be irreparably broken with a patriarchal-loving replacement).
+Some people cackle in joy (believing, mistakenly, Justice Ginsburg conjured up Roe v.
+Wade to terrorize some faith-folks) while others weep inconsolably (believing the court and democracy will be irreparably broken with a patriarchal-loving replacement).
 The volume is cranked up so high we can’t hear one another.
 Frankly, that’s probably a good thing: I’m sick of the lies, name-calling, and back-biting.

 We’re better off financially and educationally and in many other ways than most of the world’s population, yet we bickered ourselves into a vicious corner.